-Temporal Clients - PHP SDK
+Temporal Client - PHP SDK

 This guide introduces Temporal Clients.
 It explains the role and use of Clients and shows you how to configure your PHP Client code to connect to the Temporal Service.